 A waste audit is a survey of a facility’s regular waste stream.
-A waste audit will identify what is being thrown away, what is being recycled or diverted through other means, and the amounts of each type by weight or volume.
+In other words, we look through bags of waste, sort items, and record and analyze the data.
+In doing this we identify what is being thrown away, what is being recycled or diverted through other means, and the amounts of each type by weight or volume.

 1) Waste audits help you determine the effectiveness of your operations

 A waste audit can tell you what is working or not working with your current waste and recycling management program.
-It can expose wasteful problems or confirm successes.
-This enables you to make necessary adjustments to improve and increase operational efficiency.
+It can uncover breakdowns, expose wasteful problems or confirm successes.
+This enables you to make necessary adjustments to improve and maximize your operational efficiency.